seeramaheswari/Employee_project/README.md

 #### 💡 Key Insights

-> Stayed employees and left employees count by job role.
+> Stayed employees and left employees count by job role, helps us employees requirement by job role.

-> Predicting future values of Monthly Income,Age,Tenure and Distance from home
+> Predicting the percentage of values that causes future attrition increase such as Monthly Income, Age, Tenure and Distance from home has high impact in increasing attrition rate in the company.
 >with scikit and random forest algorithms using present data

 #### 🧠 Business Problems Solved